-The stock market offers various stock trading platforms for investors to trade in the stocks without any hassle.
+The stock market offers various trading platforms for investors to trade in the stocks without any hassle.
 This is the place where individuals invest their funds for the long term.
 However, there are other traders too, who enter these markets with the purpose of making small quick profits by trading for minutes or hours.

 These traders are known as scalpers, who believe in making immediate profits rather than waiting for the long term.